 It was 7:50 a.m. on a cold, wet Friday in November when we turned off a two-lane road into Goldee's BBQ in southeast Fort Worth, Texas.
-A year had passed since Goldee's Barbecue was ranked number one in the state by Texas Monthly Magazine.
-And Kel and I knew the long lines that result from a BBQ joint being awarded the top spot.
+A year had passed since Texas Monthly Magazine ranked Goldee's Barbecue number one in the state.
+Kel and I knew the long lines that resulted from a BBQ joint being awarded the top spot.

-Ten months earlier, we'd waited for three hours in the cold at Franklin Barbecue in East Austin.
-Franklin's was already well-known in 2013, but hitting #1 on the Texas Monthly list that year only increased the demand for their fatty brisket.
-Spending a morning at Franklin's taught me that the best Texas barbecue is worth waiting for and that the time spent in line is a part of the experience.
+Spending a morning at Franklin taught me that the best Texas barbecue is worth waiting for and that the time spent in line is a part of the experience.
 It builds anticipation, influences your enjoyment of the food, provides time to socialize with other barbecue fans, and leaves you with a fun story.
 Before I share how we passed our three-hour wait at Goldee's BBQ, here's a little background on the burgeoning barbecue business.

 Table of Contents